Immigrants win one third of U.S. Nobel prizes in key fields

-SAN FRANCISCO More than one-third of U.S. Nobel prize winners in chemistry, medicine and physics are immigrants, a new report shows.
+SAN FRANCISCO, June 5 More than one-third of U.S. Nobel prize winners in chemistry, medicine and physics are immigrants, a new report shows.

 The report, released Thursday by the National Foundation for American Policy, a conservative research group, shows that since 2000, two dozen immigrants won Nobels in those fields, out of 68 U.S. prizewinners in chemistry, medicine and physics.